muminurrahman/space-invaders/README.md

 # space-invaders
-Recreated the classic retro game Space Invaders videogame for a university project.
+Recreated the retro videogame Space Invaders for a university project.

 Keyboard controls: